Excommunication in the Catholic Church: Those who can be excommunicated

-No one can be subject to ecclesiastical censure unless they be baptized, delinquent, and contumacious.
+No one can be subject to ecclesiastical censure unless they are baptized, delinquent, and contumacious.
 Baptism confers initial jurisdiction, delinquency refers to having committed a wrong, and contumacious indicates the person's willfull persistence in such conduct.
 Since excommunication is the forfeiture of the spiritual privileges of ecclesiastical society, all those, but those only, can be excommunicated who, by any right whatsoever, belong to this society.
 Consequently, excommunication can be inflicted only on baptized and living Catholics.
 It does not pertain to pagans, Muslims, Jews, and other non-Catholics.

 No one is automatically excommunicated for any offense if, without any fault of his own, he was unaware that he was violating a law (1983 CIC 1323 n.
 2) or that a penalty was attached to the law (1983 CIC 1324 §1 n.
 9).
 The same applies if one was a minor, had the imperfect use of reason, was forced through grave or relatively grave fear, was forced through serious inconvenience, or in certain other circumstances (1983 CIC 1324).